pasindu-ud/vowel-space-metrics/README.md

 ### _Interspeech 2026_

-Implementation of the **Vowel Space Overlap** and **Procrustes Normalised Disparity** metrics as phonetically grounded measures for evaluating synthetic speech during text-to-speech model training.
+This repository contains the implementation of the **Vowel Space Overlap** and **Procrustes Normalised Disparity** metrics as phonetically grounded measures for evaluating synthetic speech during text-to-speech model training.

 ![Interspeech 2026](./docs/Interspeech-2026.gif)